northeastern-web/kernl-ui-blade/README.md

 </x-kernl-accordion.base>
 ```

-Alertnatively, you can use the `x-kernl-accordion.with-left-icon` component for a slightly different design.
+Alternatively, you can use the `x-kernl-accordion.with-left-icon` component for a slightly different design.

 ```blade
 <x-kernl-accordion.base label="Leadership roles accordion" default-section="accordion-item-1">